precisely/rapids/doc/architecture.md

 24. Partitioning branching logic.

   A branching logic expression consists of `test`, `then` and `else` clauses.
 A branching logic expression which contains no suspending expressions is incorporated as is by the compiler.
 If the `test` clause is a suspending expression, then code is partitioned at the test expression.
-That is, the test expressions ends the current partition function, a stack frame is pushed with a new unique auto-generated variable for the `data-key`.
+That is, the test expressions ends the current partition function, a stack frame is pushed with a new unique auto-generated variable for the `input-key`.
 The address will point to a new partition, the "branch partition" or "branch partition function" which contains a conditional expression which takes the data key variable as an argument and the start forms of the `then` and `else` clauses as arguments:

 ```clojure
 ;;; input form